Download the Course Brochure for complete course details.

 Continuing Education Hours for disciplines not listed below: 11.0 contact hours (1.1 CEUs).
 Intermediate level.
 License #______________.

 Education Resources, Inc. is an AOTA Approved Provider of professional development.
 Provider #3043.
-This Distance Learning-Interactive Course is offered at 11 Contact Hours (1.1 CEUs).
+This Distance Learning-Independent Course is offered at 11 Contact Hours (1.1 CEUs).
 Intermediate level, OT Service Delivery.
 AOTA does not endorse specific course content, products, or clinical procedures.
 This course can be used toward your NBCOT renewal requirements for 11 units.
 Provider for the FL Occupational Therapy Association CE Broker for 13 CE Hours.
-Application has been made to the NJ State Board of Physical Therapy Examiners for 11 CEC's.
+Course meets the basic criteria of the MD Board of Physical Therapy Examiners for 1.1 CEU's, 11 contact hours.
+Approval #2209-41 by the NJ State Board of Physical Therapy Examiners for 11 CEC's.
 Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 35 contact hours.
-The Illinois Early Intervention Training Program has approved this event for ___ hours of EI credential credit in the area of Intervention.
 Approved provider by the NY State Board of Physical Therapy for 13 contact hours (1.3 CEUs).
 Education Resources is an approved agency by the PT Board of CA for 11 contact hours.
 Approved by the APTA Kentucky, A Chapter of the American Physical Therapy Association, for 11 Category 1 contact hour(s).
 Expiration Date: 3/6/23, approval #CS64-2010-KPTA.
 This activity is provided by the TX Board of PT Examiners accredited provider #2210017TX for 11 CCUs and meets continuing competence requirements for PTs and PTAs licensure renewal in TX.
 11 hours of this course qualify towards the discipline-specific hours for the 20-hour requirement for NDTA re-certification.
 They do NOT qualify towards the 8-hour NDTA Instructor requirement for re-certification.